wazuh/wazuh-documentation/source/installation-guide/wazuh-cluster/wazuh_multi_node_cluster.rst

 .. note::
-  Now, that the Wazuh API is installed, we strongly recommend securing the API.
-In the following document :ref:`securing_api` you will learn how to enable the HTTPS communication, how to change the default user and password and more.
+  Now, that the Wazuh API is installed, it is strongly recommended to secure the API.
+In the following document :ref:`securing_api` it is explained how to enable the HTTPS communication, how to change the default user and password and more.

 .. _wazuh_server_multi_node_filebeat: